PennyLaneAI/pennylane/doc/introduction/compiling_circuits.rst

 Compilation transforms for circuit optimization
 -----------------------------------------------

-PennyLane offers a number of transforms that take quantum functions and alter them to represent quantum functions of optimized circuits:
+PennyLane includes multiple transforms that take quantum functions and return new quantum functions of optimized circuits:

 :html:`<div class="summary-table">`